wpeventmanager/wp-event-manager/readme.txt

 Fixed - The Backend Ticket Fees Setting.
 Fixed - Country Section In The Billing Details In Sell Tickets Addon.
 Fixed - The List View Of The Event Calendar
-Fixed - Upgrading WP Event Manager To The Latest Version.
 Fixed - Adding Event Description To The Event Calendar.
-Fixed - Adding Calendar Widget At The Admin Panel.

 = [1.9] 30-09-2017 =